- Table of contents

 Figure 1 – Example lure email seemingly using content known to the recipient/victim

-As is common with this delivery method, the malicious document, in this case a Microsoft Excel spreadsheet, is compressed and attached as a Zip archive.
-Notably, of the samples observed thus far in recent Qakbot campaigns, the filename of these archives appear somewhat similar in that they utilize common phrases followed by a two digit number, for example:
+As is common with this delivery method, the malicious document, in this case a Microsoft Excel spreadsheet, was compressed and attached as a Zip archive.
+Notably, of the samples observed in recent Qakbot campaigns, the filename of these archives appeared somewhat similar, utilizing common phrases followed by a two digit number, for example: